MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-local-share.md

 ## Add VM image from image in local share

-You create a VM image starting from an image in a local share of your system and then use this image to deploy VMs on your Azure Local instance.
+You create a VM image starting from an image in a local share of your system and then use this image to deploy VMs on your Azure Local.

 # [Azure CLI](#tab/azurecli)